adonisjs/v5-docs/content/guides/fundamentals/config.md

 The config provider reads all the configuration files inside the `config` directory during the application boot, and hence you cannot have IoC container-specific imports inside your config files.

-If any part of your config relies on the IoC container imports, you must lazy load them just like the [Auth package does](https://github.com/adonisjs/auth/blob/develop/templates/config/partials/user-provider-lucid.txt#L45).
+If any part of your config relies on the IoC container imports, then you must lazy load them just like the [Auth package does](https://github.com/adonisjs/auth/blob/develop/templates/config/partials/user-provider-lucid.txt#L45).

 However, there is an exception to this rule for the `Application` and the `Env` providers.
 They are configured before reading the config files in the [boot lifecycle](./application.md#boot-lifecycle) of the application.